Chart Color Schemes

 Tenterfield faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.0%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 11.2%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.8%).
-Vocational credentials are prominent, with 39.1% of residents aged 15+ holding them, including advanced diplomas (9.4%) and certificates (29.7%).
-A total of 24.5% of the population is actively pursuing formal education, with 9.0% in primary, 7.8% in secondary, and 1.8% in tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 11.2%, followed by postgraduate qualifications at 2.0% and graduate diplomas at 1.8%.
+Vocational credentials are prominent, with 39.1% of residents aged 15 and above holding such qualifications - advanced diplomas at 9.4% and certificates at 29.7%.

 Frequently Asked Questions - Education